natural-harmonia-gropius/hdr-toys/README.md

 - **I don't use mpv, can I use these shaders?**

   These shaders use [mpv .hook syntax](https://libplacebo.org/custom-shaders/), which requires `libplacebo` for execution. ffmpeg and VLC should be able to use.
-In theory, porting to other shader languages is very feasible.
+In theory, porting to other shader like languages is very feasible.